ImAdamTM/actions-ai-app/README.md

 <a name="entity"></a>
 ## app.entity(name, terms, props)

-The `entity(name, configuration)` method allows you to dynamically create and register entities to API.ai, which can then be utilized by your intents.
+The `entity(name, terms, props)` method allows you to dynamically create and register entities to API.ai, which can then be utilized by your intents.
 It accepts 2 parameters:

 |Parameter|Description|
 |------------------|-----------|